 For example, users who are monitoring an environment where multiple sources perform the same function can’t use regular counters.
 Lost points because of collision are likely.
-Wavefront solves the problem by performing the aggretation on the server side.
+Wavefront solves the problem by performing the aggregation on the server side.

 Where Are Delta Counters Useful?

-Delta counters are useful if you want to combine points come in at the same time from several sources.
+Delta counters are useful if you want to combine points that come in at the same time from several sources.
 For example:

 For more on delta counter use cases, see our blog Monitoring Apps in the Serverless World: Introducing Wavefront Delta Counters